 We then define the loss function as $L(y,z) = -\log r(y|z)$.

-Note that given some loss $L$ not necessarily defined in this way, one can find a corresponding $R$ where this definition does apply, provided that $L$ satisfies certain properties.
+Given a loss function $L$ which is not explicitly defined this way one can typically still find a corresponding $R$ to make the definition apply.
 In particular, if $\exp(-L (y, z))$ has the same finite integral w.r.t.~$y$ for each $z$, then one can define $R$ by taking $r(y | z) \propto \exp(-L (y, z))$, where the proportion is w.r.t.~both $y$ and $z$.

-\section{Various definitions of the natural gradient and the Fisher information matrix}
+\section{Various Definitions of the Natural Gradient and the Fisher Information Matrix}